-- Metro Fire's governmental funds reported combined fund balances of \$66,890,567, an increase of \$6,431,514 in comparison with the prior year largely due to higher property tax revenues combined with lower than expected overtime and deferral of certain service expenditures into the next fiscal year. - Unassigned fund balance for the general fund was \$43.7 million or 20% of total general fund expenditures.
-This amount is available for spending at Metro Fire's discretion in the furtherance of its mission.
+- Metro Fire's governmental funds reported combined fund balances of \$69,669,618, an increase of \$2,779,051 in comparison with the prior year largely due to higher property tax revenues combined with deferral of certain service expenditures into the next fiscal year. - Unassigned fund balance for the general fund was \$44.3 million or 18.7% of total general fund expenditures.
+This amount is available for spending at Metro Fire's discretion.